 - Incredible counselors/mentors

 - A casual talent show

-- A 5-day stay on a college campus
+- A five-day stay on a college campus

-Applications are NOT available on-line.
-Southern California students are nominated by their high schools and receive their application from the designated high school administrator.
+Applications are NOT available online.
+Southern California students are nominated by their high schools and receive their applications from the designated high school administrator.
 If you would like to see if your high school is on the list, please contact Susan at the number above.

 Are current high school Juniors (rising seniors)

 Are nominated by a school advisor on the basis of their character and leadership potential

 Embody a unique desire to make a personal contribution to America's future